Auditory Sensitivity: Tips and Tools

 Finally, a brain beak printable like our popular alphabet exercises makes a great wall poster for a calming corner of the classroom.

-A final note on setting up a calming corner in classroom
+Keep in mInd about setting up a calming corner in classroom

 Calm down areas should incorporate all the senses, as every mood, trigger, situation and response is different.
 Equally important is the co-regulation aspect, which relates to responding to the mood and behavior of those around us, or the peers that may be present in a classroom or home setting.